This is basic instant pot one pot pasta recipe with added marinara sauce and some cheese and will help you to learn how to cook pasta in instant pot.

 - 2 teaspoons garlic powder

-- 1.5 cup shredded cheddar cheese (adjust based on your preference)
+- 1 cup shredded cheddar cheese (or another cheese that you use for pasta, adjust the amount slightly based on your preference)

-- Add the pasta shells, water and salt to the inner pot, mix well.
+- Add the pasta shells, water and salt to the inner pot, make sure there is water at the bottom of the pot.

 - Close the instant pot with lid in sealing position and plug the instant pot.